Why Competition Hasn't Brought Down The High Price Of Snakebite Treatment

 After being approved by the Food and Drug Administration in 2000, CroFab was the only commercially available snake antivenin in the United States.

-That gave the drug's British manufacturer, BTG, "a lot of latitude to determine what price it's going sell its product at," says Aaron Kesselheim, a faculty member at Brigham and Women's Hospital in Boston, who studies pharmaceutical policy.
+That gave the drug's British manufacturer, BTG, "a lot of latitude to determine what price it's going sell its product at," says Aaron Kesselheim, a faculty member at Brigham and Women's Hospital in Boston who studies pharmaceutical policy.

 The Centers for Disease Control and Prevention reports that roughly 8,000 people in the U.S. each year are bitten by venomous snakes, which means there's not a huge market for antivenin.
 But victims desperately need the remedy.
 Snake venom can cause tissue damage, hemorrhaging and respiratory arrest — in other words, a painful death.